 In the 21st century, the use of the screen as social commentary or to bring about social change is dwindling, with the advent of big blockbuster movies, even a film like Black Panther (Not that we are unable to learn anything from it) lost its narrative to studio agenda, big guns and fancy gadgets.
 Movies with a strong moral core are less likely to appear at the box office and even when they do people are not likely to watch them, as quite a number of people said to me about 12 Years a Slave, ‘it is not for me.’
 Meaning, to me anyway, that this is trauma that we are allowed, permitted to look away from, because the trauma does not affect us directly.
 But humanity has not earned the right to look away from itself.
 We have not done enough to say that in good conscience.
 All forms of art and literature can show us the personal is always political and the political must be personal to be political.
 Words make evident the persisting nostalgic fantasies and delusions that lie beneath the surface of our ‘normal’.
 (For my list of movies and documentaries relevant to social justice see here)

-So to reiterate from something I wrote before, these are my suggestions for 2019,
+So to reiterate from something I wrote before, these are my suggestions for this century:

 “You think your pain and your heartbreak are unprecedented in the history of the world, but then you read.
 It was books that taught me that the things that tormented me most were the very things that connected me with all the people who were alive, who had ever been alive.”